pond3r/ggpo/doc/DeveloperGuide.md

 ### Use the GGPO SyncTest Feature.
 A Lot.

-Once you’ve ported your application to GGPO, you can use the `ggpo_start_synctest` function to help track down synchronization issues which may be the result of leaky game state.
+Once you've ported your application to GGPO, you can use the `ggpo_start_synctest` function to help track down synchronization issues which may be the result of leaky game state.

 The sync test session is a special, single player session which is designed to find errors in your simulation's determinism.
 When running in a synctest session, GGPO will execute a 1 frame rollback for every frame of your game.
 It compares the state of the frame when it was executed the first time to the state executed during the rollback, and raises an error if they differ.
 If you used the `ggpo_log` function during your game's execution, you can diff the log of the initial frame vs the log of the rollback frame to track down errors.